j-e-n-i-f-a-r/hanoi/README.md

 one of my programs

  i created it .if you find any wrong in it , propose some chnages .
-I want to make it much more smaller that this
+I want to make it much more smaller than this